Enrise/Zabbix-AppMonitor/README.md

 | {$AAM_KEY_ENDPOINT}    | http://your-application/appmon/keys   |
 | {$AAM_STATUS_ENDPOINT} | http://your-application/appmon/status |

 *The URL's should point towards the endpoints you have created.
-They can be routes, individual pages or queryable with HTTP Params depending on your application as long as the output matches what the module requires.*
+They can be routes, individual pages, static files or queryable with HTTP-Parameters depending on your application as long as the output matches what the module requires.*

 * Optionally you can override the default values for some querying periods: